Where Your Money Goes

 The result: donor dollars go far!

-For instance, in the last two years we've completed these groundbreaking initiatives—all thanks to generous donations by organizations and individuals.
+For instance, in the past years we've completed these groundbreaking initiatives—all thanks to generous donations by organizations and individuals.

 FoolProof Middle School (2017)